ktorio/ktor-documentation/topics/websocket_deflate_extension.md

 #### Specify compress condition

+To specify a compress condition explicitly, you can use the compressIf method.

-To specify compress condition explicitly `compressIf` method can be used.
-To compress text-only frames we can specify:
+To specify a compress condition explicitly, you can use the `compressIf` method can be used.
+To specify a compress condition explicitly, you can use the compressIf method.
+For instance, to compress text-only, you frames can specify:

 ```kotlin
 compressIf { frame ->
     frame is Frame.Text
 }
 ```
-All calls to `compressIf` will be evaluated before compress a frame.
+All calls to `compressIf` will be evaluated before compression takes place.

 #### Fine-tune list of protocols

-The list of protocols to send can be edited as desired using `configureProtocols` method:
+The list of protocols to send can be edited as needed using the `configureProtocols` method:

 ```kotlin
 configureProtocols { protocols ->